Thomas Stretch: Civic activities

-Founder of Schuylkill Fishing Company
+Schuylkill Fishing Company

 The founders of the social club known as Schuylkill Fishing Company numbered twenty, each of whom was either then or later prominent in Philadelphia's business and civic life.

-Like Thomas Stretch, many of the early members were Quakers.
-When its organization took on formal shape, it was an emulation of Pennsylvania's provincial government.
-Thomas Stretch was named the club's first governor in 1732, and re-elected annually until his death in 1765.
+Like Stretch, many of the early members were Quakers.
+When its organization took on formal shape, it was an emulation of the government of the Province of Pennsylvania.
+Stretch was named the club's first governor in 1732, and re-elected annually until his death in 1765.
 He was member No. 1, elected May 1, 1732.

 Under Governor Stretch, the colony in Schuylkill prospered in its peaceful pursuits.
-In the year 1747, for their more convenient accommodation, they resolved to build a "Court House" for the meetings of the Governor, Assembly and colonists, on the slope facing the river, amid the stately walnut trees, some of which furnished the timber.
-Its members, in 1748, built their first Court House near the City of Philadelphia, on the west side of the Schuylkill River where the Girard Avenue bridge now crosses.
-The place was then a wilderness, its denizens the fowls of the air, and the fish, which in quantities almost incredible, filled the river.
+In 1747, they resolved to build a "Court House" for the meetings of the Governor, Assembly, and colonists, on the slope facing the river, amid the stately walnut trees, some of which furnished the timber.
+In 1748, its members built their first Court House near Philadelphia, on the west side of the Schuylkill River where Girard Avenue Bridge now crosses.
+The place was then a wilderness with immense quantities of fish filling the river.

 With much mock formality and discipline, the Schuylkill Fishing Company pursued its piscatorial and fowling interests, upon the success of which depended their meals.
 Fish or game not caught or killed by its members was not allowed to be served.
 The annual election of officers, at which Governor Stretch was regularly returned, took place each October.
 Something of the flavor of the Colony's procedures may be sensed in a proclamation issued by Governor Stretch on September 29, 1744, "the twelfth year of my Government".
 Evidently in an effort to encourage his colonists to promote game for the year's final meeting on October 4, Stretch called to their attention by Proclamation:

 In 1782, "The Colony in Schuylkill" became the "State in Schuylkill".

 Thomas Stretch's son, Peter Stretch, his brother, Joseph Stretch, and Joseph's son, Isaac Stretch, were also members of the State in Schuylkill.
 Samuel Howell, also a member of the State in Schuylkill, married Thomas' niece, Sarah Stretch.
 Samuel and Sarah Howell's daughter, Sarah Stretch Howell, married Thomas Stretch's son Peter Stretch (1746–1792), also a member, as was Samuel's son, Samuel Howell, Jr.